 Mark S. Garff, ASLA, PLA

 Growing up in Utah, Mark developed a deep love for the outdoors and wide, open spaces.
 After working at a retail plant nursery in high school, he quickly became a self-proclaimed "plant nerd"; when he discovered that there was a profession called landscape architecture that combined these passions, there was no looking back.
 Mark received his BLA at the University of Washington and believes that the most satisfying part of his job is helping clients achieve their dreams.
-Mark is a registered landscape architect and brings a deep knowledge of ecological restoration, native planting design, residential gardens and permitting negotiation to the practice.
-He spends his free time gardening and off-roading in his Jeep with his wife and beloved Bullmastiff.
+Mark is a registered landscape architect and brings a deep knowledge of ecological restoration, native planting design, residential gardens and permitting to the practice.
+He spends his free time gardening and messing around with old cars or working on his old house.

 Alyse Wright, ASLA

 Alyse realized her passion for design early in life after watching a high school project go from pencil sketch to poured concrete.
 She was struck by the impact a landscape architect could have on the physical environment and the natural world.
-Alyse enjoys the act of creating and working with her hands and has also spent time as a volunteer forest steward, which helped build her knowledge of the flora and fauna of her native state of Washington.
+Alyse enjoys the act of creating and working with her hands, particularly welding, a skill she learned during her design-build capstone project.
+She has also spent time as a volunteer forest steward, which helped build her knowledge of the flora and fauna of her native state of Washington.
 She earned her BLA at the University of Washington and enjoys weekend hikes with her husband and daughter.
+As all good landscape designers should, she also enjoys gardening!

 Hailey Mackay, ASLA